cb-agr/agriPlot/README.md

 **Description**

-plotLeaflet is a simple function that takes the output of agriPlot or agriDemoPlot and plots the latitude and longitude points against a satellite imagery layer using Leaflet.
+plotLeaflet is a simple function that takes an fieldBookLL (i.e. output of agriPlot) and plots the latitude and longitude points against a satellite imagery layer using Leaflet.
 This function is meant for quick and easy viewing of your plot points.

+**Libraries**

+library(leaflet)

 **Usage**